Chunyu-Lin-bjtu/autoware-wiki/Demo.md

+Please checkout the release version 1.6.1 for this demo.

+`$ git checkout tags/1.6.1

 ## Demo data

 This demo will require 3D map and ROSBAG data.
 Please download the following sample demo data before running the demo.